 by Luke Wayne

-The incident of king Saul's sin and the subsequent removal of the Holy Spirit can seem quite out of place to the modern New Testament believer.
-This is often because we fail to understand that the New Testament sense of the indwelling work of the Holy Spirit in all believers and the intimate connection we find there of eternal redemption with God's Spirit's personal presence is not what is typically in view when the work of the Holy Spirit is discussed in the Old Testament scriptures.
-The Holy Spirit's work throughout scripture is actually quite varied and was often not connected directly to salvation from sin at all.
+The incident of King Saul's sin and the subsequent removal of the Holy Spirit can seem quite out of place to the modern New Testament believer.
+We often fail to understand that the Holy Spirit works in a variety of ways.
+The New Testament sense of the indwelling work of the Spirit in all believers and the intimate connection we find between eternal redemption and the Spirit's personal presence is not what is typically in view when the work of the Old Testament Scriptures discuss the Holy Spirit.
+The Spirit's work throughout Scripture is actually quite varied and was often not connected directly to salvation from sin at all.
 When the Spirit of God hovered over the waters in the work of creation (Genesis 1:2), for example, we shouldn't assume that it was to save the waters from their sins.
-So it is important to look at just what the presence of the Holy Spirit meant in the narrative of Saul, rather than immediately assuming a New Testament, salvific work is in view.
+So it is important to look at just what the "presence of the Holy Spirit" meant in the narrative of Saul, rather than immediately assuming a New Testament, salvific work is in view.

-We see the same idea in Deuteronomy 34:9, which explains that the Spirit of Wisdom passed from Moses to Joshua and therefor the people listened to him and followed the Lord's commands.
-We see throughout the book of Judges that when God raised up a judge to lead and deliver Israel, it will be said of him that "the Spirit of the Lord came upon him."
+We see the same idea in Deuteronomy 34:9, which explains that the Spirit of Wisdom passed from Moses to Joshua and therefore the people listened to him and followed the Lord's commands.
+We also see throughout the book of Judges that when God raised up a judge to lead and deliver Israel, the Scripture says of him that "the Spirit of the Lord came upon him."
 As we track this through the Old Testament narrative, it should come as no surprise that when God chooses a man through the prophet Samuel to raise up as king over Israel, that He places His Spirit upon the man.
-Nothing is ever said about Saul's redemption or forgiveness of sins, it is all in the context of Saul being chosen to be king.
-We even see an initial incident of prophesying by Saul when the Holy Spirit first comes upon him (1 Samuel 10:10) just like was seen with the elders of Israel in Numbers 11.
-Like the elders of Israel, Saul does not prophesy regularly after this, but is raised up to lead over Israel.
+Nothing is ever said about Saul's redemption or forgiveness of sins.
+It is all in the context of Saul having been chosen by God to be king.
+We even see an initial incident Saul prophesying when the Holy Spirit first comes upon him (1 Samuel 10:10) just we saw with the elders of Israel in Numbers 11.
+Like the elders of Israel, Saul does not prophesy regularly after this but is raised up to lead over Israel.

-So when we understand the ways in which the Holy Spirit worked among God's people in power but non redemptive ways, to lead and to guide and deliver from trial, we realize that incidents like that of Saul, while powerful and instructive, simply have no bearing on the discussion of eternal security and the permanence of the Spirit's redemptive work in Christ to those who are truly entrusted to Him.
+The Holy Spirit worked among God's people in ways other than eternal redemption.
+He worked through chosen men to lead, guide, and deliver from trials.
+Once we understand this, we realize that incidents like that of Saul, while powerful and instructive, simply have no bearing on the discussion of eternal security and the permanence of the Spirit's redemptive work in Christ to those who are truly entrusted to Him.